How to create and use functions in Kotlin

 println(persona.esTerceraEdad())

-For this example, where the age is less than 60 years, return false; if, on the contrary, we create a person like:
+For this example, where the age is less than 60 years, it returns false; if, on the contrary, we create a person as:

 var persona = Persona("Andrés"," Cruz",80)